directus-labs/guest-authoring/a-short-introduction-to-kubernetes/index.md

 ## ReplicaSets

+A replica is how many instances you should have of a pod, and is handled by `ReplicaSets`.
+It's good to have at least a couple of replicas if you can.
+If you have two replicas, the load is distributed between them, and if one of the go down, you still have one up until Kubernetes starts up a new one, making sure you have the amount of replicas you want.
+You can understand replica as how many copies of the application you want have running.

-An application like Directus works with replicas if you set up it with external file storage, and you are not using SQLLite (there are still ways to have replicas with internal file storage and SQLite, but that is more advanced then I will cover in this post, and I don't recommend you do that).
+An application like Directus works with replicas if you set up it with external file storage, and you are not using SQLLite.

 Here we are creating 3 replicas of Directus: